- On January 8, 2019

-Carnival season officially starts today, January 6, 2011, with the Feast of Epiphany.
-That means now is the time to make your New Orleans travel plans and book a room at your favorite New Orleans Bed and Breakfast.
+Carnival season officially starts January 6, 2019, with the Feast of Epiphany.
+That means now is the time to make your New Orleans travel plans and book a room at your favorite New Orleans Bed & Breakfast.
 One of the most compelling reasons to come is the food.